AB Industrivärden (publ) (OTCMKTS:IDTVF) Short Interest Update

-AB Industrivärden (publ) (OTCMKTS:IDTVF – Get Free Report) saw a significant growth in short interest in September.
+AB Industrivärden (publ) (OTCMKTS:IDTVF – Get Free Report) was the target of a significant growth in short interest in the month of September.
 As of September 30th, there was short interest totalling 135,800 shares, a growth of 31.5% from the September 15th total of 103,300 shares.
-Based on an average daily volume of 100 shares, the days-to-cover ratio is currently 1,358.0 days.
+Based on an average trading volume of 100 shares, the days-to-cover ratio is presently 1,358.0 days.

 AB Industrivärden (publ) Stock Performance